defcronyke/hobnob/README.md

 # Compile and run the Vulkan version.
 ./run.sh

-# (Optional) Check if the Vulkan version is working.
-./load-image.sh

 # (Optional) Compile and run the OpenGL version.
 ./run-gl.sh

-# (Optional) Check if the OpenGL version is working.
-./load-image-gl.sh
 ```

 * Windows